 - What is an Auto Refractor?
-An auto refractor is a machine we use during your vision care exam to help us automatically determine what your eye health strength is and therefore, what lenses you should be prescribed.
+An auto refractor is a machine we use during your eye health care exam to help us automatically determine what your eye health strength is and therefore, what lenses you should be prescribed.

-- What is an Icare Tonometer?
+- What is an ICare Tonometer?
 What does it have to do with Glaucoma?
-An icare tonometer is a handheld device our care specialists use that allows us to determine intraocular pressure (IOP) quick and easily without the use of anesthesia or air flow into the eye directly.
+An Icare tonometer is a handheld device our care specialists use that allows us to determine intraocular pressure (IOP) quick and easily without the use of anesthesia or air flow into the eye directly.
 Gluacoma is caused by introcular pressure that damages the optic nerve.
-Therefore, using an Icare Tonometer during an eye health exam can help our vision care specialists determine whether you have, or are at risk for the eyesite disease glaucoma.
+Therefore, using an ICare Tonometer during an eye health exam can help our vision care specialists determine whether you have, or are at risk for the eyesight disease glaucoma.

 - Why do I need a contact lens exam if my prescription has not changed?
 Even if your prescription has not changed, it is important to have a periodic contact lens vision care exam because doing so allows our vision care specialists to evaluate your eyesight health on a periodic bases.
 This is especially important for contact lens wearers, because some contact lenses can potentially cause damage to your eyesight without causing any obvious symptoms.

-- Macular Degeneration is one of the most common eye diseases, and it is responsible for loss of eyesight in the center of the field of vision.
+- Macular Degeneration is responsible for loss of eyesight in the center of the field of vision.
 Macular Degeneration occurs when the center of the retina deteriorates.
 One of the key symptoms of Macular Degeneration is blurred vision.
 Macular Degeneration cannot be cured, but treatment can help slow its progress.
-We can test for Macular Degeneration, along with the other common eye diseases, during your visit.
+We can test for Macular Degeneration, along with other common eye disorders and diseases, during your visit.